Brooke Burke Reveals Her Abs In A Bikini At 46 With Her 18-Year-Old Daughter

 Brooke Burke is showing off her insane abs at 46-years-old while posing in a lilac bikini alongside her 18-year-old daughter, Neriah.
-As Daily Mail reports, the mother/daughter duo were photographed soaking up the sun in Malibu together this week alongside Brooke’s other daughter, 11-year-old Heaven Rain, who was sporting her own bikini alongside her family members.
+As Daily Mail reports, the mother/daughter duo was photographed soaking up the sun in Malibu together this week alongside Brooke’s other daughter, 11-year-old Heaven Rain, who was sporting her own bikini alongside her family members.

-The site published new photos of the TV presenter posing in her fun two piece bikini with her two daughters this week as they spent some time together by the pool.
+The site published new photos of the TV presenter posing in her fun two-piece bikini with her two daughters this week as they spent some time together by the pool.

-The snaps showed Burke rocking a bright purple two piece as she enjoyed some downtime in the sun in Malibu, as she rocked the skimpy swimwear with a silver ring on the top and two on the bottoms that showed off her incredibly chiselled abs as well as her toned arms and legs.
+The snaps showed Burke rocking a bright purple two-piece as she enjoyed some downtime in the sun in Malibu as she rocked the skimpy swimwear with a silver ring on the top and two on the bottoms that showed off her incredibly chiseled abs as well as her toned arms and legs.

-Brooke had her long brunette hair up in a bun in the snaps, while accessorizing her bikini with a silver bracelet and hoop earrings.
+Brooke had her long brunette hair up in a bun in the snaps while accessorizing her bikini with a silver bracelet and hoop earrings.

-Another shot showed Brooke posing alongside her eldest daughter, who was matching her mom in a bikini by sporting a red two piece with pink accents as they held hands while knee-deep in the pool water.
+Another shot showed Brooke posing alongside her eldest daughter, who was matching her mom in a bikini by sporting a red two-piece with pink accents as they held hands while knee-deep in the pool water.

-The site reported that the family were clearly having a pretty great time in the water, playing together on a big rainbow pool float, though Burke quickly took a dip in the pool after losing her balance.
+The site reported that the family was clearly having a pretty great time in the water, playing together on a big rainbow pool float, though Burke quickly took a dip in the pool after losing her balance.

 Brooke Burke enjoys pool fun with bikini clad daughters in Malibu – Read More: https://t.co/l6LWG7iinS via @DailyMailCeleb